-- 10.1 Application for a license (retail pharmacy, pharmacy within a medical institution, or restricted pharmacy) to conduct, maintain or operate a pharmacy in this state shall be made in writing on forms provided by the Department and shall be submitted to the Department at least thirty (30) days prior to the expected operating date of the establishment for the transaction of business as a pharmacy. - 10.2 The initial application must include the following: - a) name and address of owner and/or manager and a notarized declaration of ownership and location; - b) name of pharmacist-in-charge of the pharmacy;
+- 10.1 Application for a license (retail pharmacy, pharmacy within a medical institution, or restricted pharmacy) to conduct, maintain or operate a pharmacy in this state shall be made in writing on forms provided by the Department and shall be submitted to the Department at least thirty (30) days prior to the expected operating date of the establishment for the transaction of business as a pharmacy. - 10.2 The initial application must include the following: - a) name and address of owner and/or manager and a notarized declaration of ownership and location; - b) name of pharmacist-in-charge of the pharmacy; - c) proposed location and address of place of business and blueprint or drawings of proposed floor plans;

-- c) proposed location and address of place of business and blueprint or drawings of proposed floor plans; - d) for all pharmacies, the initial licensure fee of one hundred twenty-five dollars (\$125.00) per check or money order (non-refundable), made payable to the General Treasurer, State of Rhode Island; and - e) such other information as the Board may deem necessary. - Applications for license renewal shall be made on forms provided by the Department and shall include such information as the Board may require, and the application must be accompanied by the license renewal fee of sixty-two dollars and fifty cents (\$62.50) by check or money order (non-refundable), made payable to the General Treasurer, State of Rhode Island.
+- d) for all pharmacies, the initial licensure fee of one hundred seventy dollars (\$170.00) per check or money order (non-refundable), made payable to the General Treasurer, State of Rhode Island; and - e) such other information as the Board may deem necessary. - 10.3 Applications for license renewal shall be made on forms provided by the Department and shall include such information as the Board may require, and the application must be accompanied by the license renewal fee of ninety (\$90.00) dollars by check or money order (non-refundable), made payable to the General Treasurer, State of Rhode Island.